Procedure Library

 Applicability

-After receipt of a stop work order, the Principal Investigator (PI) and the University are required to comply with its terms and take all reasonable steps to minimize the incurrence of costs allocable to the work covered by the order during the period of work stoppage.
+Upon receipt of a stop work order, the Principal Investigator (PI) and the University must comply with its terms and take all reasonable steps to minimize costs associated with the affected work during the period of work stoppage.

 Instructions

-work with their department administrator to submit the modification via eAward to
+- PI Initiated Orders: The PI must immediately work with their department administrator to submit a modification

 - The request should:

-- If there are subawards on this project, the PI and/or department admin must submit a separate subaward modification, via eAward, for each subaward.
+- If subawards are involved, a separate eAward modification, via eAward, must be submitted for each subaward.

-- Once received, OSP will immediately issue a stop work order to subawardees, giving
+- Upon receipt, OSP will issue corresponding stop work orders to subawardees with the

 - The request should: